 Many banks in states outside of Missouri make students wait 10 business days to tap their loan funds when deposited by check.
 Therefore, we require all students to use direct deposit where ATSU wires money to the student’s bank account.
 This way, the money is available on the day it is wired to the bank.

 The ATSU Family and Culture

-The Master of Health Administration program prepares students for leadership in the healthcare field.
-Graduates earn their health administration masters degree online and enter a fast growing segment of the U.S. labor market.
+The Master of Health Administration degree online program prepares students for leadership in the healthcare field.
+Graduates earn their online health administration masters degree and enter a fast growing segment of the U.S. labor market.
 The U.S. Department of Labor forecasts that employment of medical and health services managers is expected to grow by 22 percent from 2010 to 2020.
-The masters degree in health administration program integrates web-based instruction, directed readings, email, chat room inter-actions, and in-person Residential Learning Institutes joining students and faculty.
+The online masters degree in health administration program integrates web-based instruction, directed readings, email, and chat room inter-actions between students and faculty.

 - Healthcare law

 - Organizational theory and its effect in the health industry

 - Effectiveness/cost-benefit analysis in the healthcare industry

 Introduction to Graduate Research and Writing +

 In this course, students will develop a grounding in graduate-level research and writing.
 The fundamentals of using scholarly and industry-respected sources in the preparation of academic manuscripts will include topics such as writing style, citations and referencing using the APA Publication Manual.
 At the conclusion of the course, students will have achieved a basic mastery of research and APA style writing, and be better prepared to write at the graduate level.
 Students are expected to pass this course in order to continue in the MHA program.